cgonzalezvera/cgonzalezvera/README.md

 ## About Me

-I truly enjoy learning new programming languages, as well as programming itself.
+I've been working as an enterprise applications programmer for over 10 years.
+I enjoy learning new programming languages, as well as programming itself.
 My current interests range from mastering Rust, Python, and F#.
-True to my background as a systems engineer, in my free time I pursue learning the fundamentals of machine learning.
+True to my background as a systems engineer, in my free time I dedicate myself to learning the fundamentals of machine learning.

 ### Essentially a backend programmer with a bit of web frontend.